Dr. Robert F. Mullen

 SAD is ostensibly the most underrated, misunderstood, and misdiagnosed disorder.
 Nicknamed the neglected anxiety disorder, few experts understand it, and even fewer know how to address it.
 The constant and massive number of revisions, substitutions, and changes in defining SAD do little to remedy the problem.
 SAD is routinely misdiagnosed.
 What did your therapist tell you?
 That you are depressed or obsessive-compulsive.
 That you might be borderline personality or agoraphobic?
 Here is an indisputable reality.
 Experts may be up-to-date on the latest issue of the Diagnostic and Statistical Manual of Mental Disorders and familiar with the revolutionary new anti-depressant, but they cannot comprehend the personal impact of social anxiety.
 One has to have SAD to recognize the severity of its impact.
 We know it because we experience it every moment of every day.

 Chronic and debilitating, SAD attacks on all fronts, negatively affecting our entire lived-body.
-It manifests in mental confusion, emotional instability, physical dysfunction, and spiritual malaise.
+It manifests in mental confusion, emotional instability, physical malfunction, and spiritual malaise.
 Emotionally, we are depressed and lonely.
 We are subject to unwarranted sweating, trembling, hyperventilation, nausea, and muscle spasms.
 Mentally, our thoughts are discordant and irrational.
 Spiritually, we define ourselves as inadequate and insignificant.

-We feel unjustifiable shame and guilt for an emotional dysfunction that is due to heredity or childhood disturbance that interfered with our natural human development.
+We feel unjustifiable shame and guilt for an emotional malfunction that is due to heredity or childhood disturbance that interfered with our natural human development.
 Social anxiety disorder sensed this vulnerability and onset during our adolescence.
 The disturbance might have been real or imagined, intentional or accidental.
 It is essential to recognize it is not our fault.
 It is not the result of aberrant behavior.
 We did not make it happen; it happened to us.

 While we understand the relevance of past circumstances, the focus of recovery is on the present and the solution.
 In the case of David Z., his recollections of childhood physical and emotional abuse helped him understand and moderate his avoidance of trust and intimacy.
 Notwithstanding, awareness is not obsession.
 The past is immutable, the future is to be defined.
 Transformation is a here-and-now endeavor.
 Dwelling on the past is not helpful to recovery.
 We must unencumber ourselves of things over which we have no control, giving us room for new possibilities.